A Life Discovered - Cover

 The woman gestured towards the man sitting next to her.
 “Firstly, manners.
 This is William.
 We’re members of an organisation called the Minshull Foundation.”
 The name under which Rhys’s room at the lodging had been reserved.
 “We’re working towards a better and more just world for everyone.

 “They all have their problems, but, by and large, they are decent places to live and are well-governed.
 But Reiland is more prominent and affluent and likes to throw its weight around.
-It dominates the Alliance, and as the Alliance expanded to include trade and travel, it’s become even more dominant.
+It dominates the Alliance, and as the Alliance expanded to include trade and travel, it’s become even more so.

 “The Minshull Foundation is an unofficial group of people from all the countries of the Alliance – yes, including from Reiland – who want to change this.
 We cannot openly accuse Reiland of attacking our countries – that would lead to an all-out war, which Reiland will surely win, and to them applying their society’s standards onto our population.
 It would effectively mean enslaving the majority of our people, and obviously, we can’t allow that.